Building a website for an online design school

 Key Takeaways:

 Successful websites are built on simple and straightforward structures that make it easy for users to navigate and find what they need.
-It's crucial to present clear value propositions that immediately show users why the course is worth their time and investment.
+It's important to present clear value propositions that immediately show users why the course is worth their time and investment.
 From this analysis, the most important values include certificates, self-paced learning, job preparation, and affordable pricing with financial plans.
-Courses should be introduced quickly and clearly through simple cards that display all the essential information at a glance.
+Courses should be introduced quickly and clearly through simple cards that display all the necessary information at a glance.

 Encouraging communication and engagement is also key, with features that make it easy for users to ask questions and connect.
 Effective platforms offer multimedia education, combining videos, text, images, and various types of tests and questions to create a richer learning experience.
-Finally, fostering student interaction is essential—whether through interactive assignments or systems that encourage peer support as part of the learning process.
+Finally, fostering student interaction is also important—whether through interactive assignments or systems that encourage peer support as part of the learning process.

 Defining the Brand